tomas-salgado/molecular-property-prediction/README.md

-# Identifying Molecular properties using transformers
+# Identifying Molecular Properties Using Transformers

 In this project we develop a model that can identify the solubility of any molecules.
 The model is trained on a dataset of SMILES strings that are preprocessed and then fed into a self-attention model that learns to predict the solubility of any molecule.